yoosuf/yoosuf/README.md

 I'm a software consultant and developer concentrating on web APIs and applications.

-Drop me an email at yoosuf@crew.lk if you think I could help with your project.
+Drop me an email at mayoosuf@gmail.com if you think I could help with your project.